Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Boilermakers have covered the spread once this year when underdogs by 3 points or more (in two chances).

-- Purdue's games this year have not hit the over on any of six set point totals.
+- Purdue's games this season have not gone over the total in six opportunities.

-- Purdue is 3-0 against the spread and 3-0 overall in games when it puts up more than 19.3 points.
+- When Purdue puts up more than 19.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Purdue amasses over 225.8 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Purdue churns out over 225.8 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Boilermakers have turned the ball over four more times (8 total) than the Badgers have forced a turnover (4) this season.
+- This season the Boilermakers have turned the ball over eight times, four more than the Badgers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.